 A bigger down payment helps you minimize borrowing.
-The more you pay up front, the smaller your loan.
+The more you pay upfront, the smaller your loan.
 That means you pay less in total interest costs over the life of the loan, and you also benefit from lower monthly payments.
 To see how this works for yourself, gather the numbers from any loan you’re considering and plug them into a loan calculator.
 Experiment with adjusting the loan balance and watch how the other numbers respond.

-- Lower rates?
-You might qualify for a lower interest rate if you put more down.
+- Lower rates: You might qualify for a lower interest rate if you put more down.
 Lenders like to see larger down payments because they can more easily get their money back if you default on the loan.
 By reducing your lender’s risk, you can potentially reduce your interest charges.

 - Smaller monthly burden: Low monthly payments can make your life easier.
 If your income changes (due to job loss, for example), lower required monthly payments give you more wiggle room.

 Of course, the decision is personal, and the right choice depends on numerous factors.
-Ideally, you’ve got a solid emergency fund to deal with any surprises, and you’re not robbing from that fund to make your down payment.
+Ideally, you’ve got a solid emergency fund to deal with any surprises and you’re not robbing from that fund to make your down payment.

 It’s not uncommon for lenders to set a minimum required down payment (but you can pay more if you like).
-Again, a larger down payment reduces lender risk: If they foreclose on your home or repossess your auto, they don’t have to sell it for top-dollar to recover their investment.
+Again, a larger down payment reduces lender risk.
+If they foreclose on your home or repossess your auto, they don’t have to sell it for top dollar to recover their investment.